rya-sge/access-denied/_posts/2025-05-27-poseidon-hash -function-overview.md

 The paper suggests POSEIDON for all applications of zero-knowledgefriendly hashing, concretely:

+#### Commitments

-- Using POSEIDON for **commitments** in various protocols, where the knowledge of the committed value is proven in zero knowledge
+Using POSEIDON for **commitments** in various protocols, where the knowledge of the committed value is proven in zero knowledge
 - For this the paper suggests a singlecall permutation-based hashing with POSEIDON-128 and widths from 2 to 5 field elements.
 - The advantage over the Pedersen hash, for example, is that POSEIDON is faster and can also be used in signature schemes which allows for a smaller code footprint.

+#### Hashing multi-element

-- Hashing multi-element objects with certain fields encoded as field elements, so that statements about these fields are proven in zero knowledge:
+Hashing multi-element objects with certain fields encoded as field elements, so that statements about these fields are proven in zero knowledge:
 - The paper suggests variable length sponge-based hashing with POSEIDON-128 or POSEIDON-80 with width 5 (and rate 4).

+#### Merkle trees

-- Using POSEIDON in **Merkle trees** to enable zeroknowledge proofs of knowledge of a leaf in the tree with optional statements about the leaf content
+Using POSEIDON in **Merkle trees** to enable zeroknowledge proofs of knowledge of a leaf in the tree with optional statements about the leaf content
 - The paper recommends Merkle trees of arity 4 (i.e., width 5) with POSEIDON-128 as the most performant, but trees of more conventional arities can be used as well.

+#### Verifiable encryption within IES

-- Verifiable encryption with POSEIDON within Integrated Encryption Scheme : Put POSEIDON inside the DuplexSponge authenticated encryption framework and initialize it with a session key based on the recipient’s public key.
+Verifiable encryption with POSEIDON within Integrated Encryption Scheme : Put POSEIDON inside the DuplexSponge authenticated encryption framework and initialize it with a session key based on the recipient’s public key.
 Then one can prove that the recipient can decrypt the ciphertext into a plaintext with certain properties.

+### Protocols

  There exist several third-party protocols that already use POSEIDON in these use cases:

 - [Filecoin](https://github.com/lurk-lab/neptune) employs POSEIDON for Merkle tree proofs with different arities and for two-value commitments.
-- [Dusk Network](https://github.com/dusk-network/Poseidon252) uses POSEIDON to build a Zcash-like protocol for securities trading.It also uses POSEIDON for encryption as described above.
+- [Dusk Network](https://github.com/dusk-network/Poseidon252) uses POSEIDON to build a Zcash-like protocol for securities trading.
+It also uses POSEIDON for encryption as described above.
-- Sovrin uses POSEIDON for Merkle-tree based revocation
-- Loopring uses POSEIDON for private trading on Ethereum
+- Not yet implemented, but there is a draft EIP ([EIP-5988](https://eips.ethereum.org/EIPS/eip-5988)) to add a precompiled contract which implements Poseidon in the EVM.
+See also [www.poseidon-initiative.info](https://www.poseidon-initiative.info)

 ## Select the right use Poseidon